mvojtkovszky/BillingHelper/README.md

     override fun onCreate(savedInstanceState: Bundle?, persistentState: PersistableBundle?) {
         super.onCreate(savedInstanceState, persistentState)

-        // Construct helper - by default, connection will be initialized immediately with sku details and
+        // Construct helper - by default, connection will be initialized immediately with product details
-        // owned purchases queried.
+        // and owned purchases queried.
 All events are reported via billingListener.
-        // At least one of skuInAppPurchases, skuSubscriptions is required.
+        // At least one of productInAppPurchases or productSubscriptions is required.
         // For more configuration options, check BillingHelper constructor parameters. billing = BillingHelper(
             context = this,
-                skuInAppPurchases = listOf("inAppPurchaseSkuName1", "inAppPurchaseSkuName2"),
+            productInAppPurchases = listOf("inAppPurchaseSkuName1", "inAppPurchaseSkuName2"),
-                skuSubscriptions = listOf("subscriptionSkuName"),
+            productSubscriptions = listOf("subscriptionSkuName"),
             billingListener = this
         )
     }